orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `String` or `Object`.

+IMPORTANT: This is only valid when using `axios`.

 Valid values: path of the paramsSerializer function or object with a path and name.

 Use this property to add a custom params serializer to all requests that use query params.

 If you provide an object you can also add a default property to use an export default function.

+If this is not specified, params are serialized as per `axios` default.

 Example: